EmanUnion - Religious Knowledge

 17. What happened to the wives of Krishna after his death?

-Chapter 36: Lust of Shiva
+Chapter 36: Passion of Shiva

 2. Shiva incurs a sageβs curse and drops his penis on the ground